aimeefullerton/daily-st-pnw/README.md

 code/2_modeling/
 * 2.1.mod_fit_models.R – the script used to fit models using the fitting dataset prepared above.
 Model fit evaluation and spatial and temporal cross-validation are included here.
-* 2.2.mod_make_predictions.R – the script used to predict results in all unsampled locations and dates using the prediction dataset prepared above.
+* 2.2.mod_make_predictions.R – the script used to predict results in all unsampled locations and dates using the huc-level prediction datasets prepared above.

 Results and pre-processed covariates for the Pacific Northwest are available at https://riverscapes.net/Data_Warehouses/.